9 Accessory Trends Taking Your Summer Wardrobe To The Next Level

 Chunky sandals

 Bringing our Lizzie McGuire dreams into reality, chunky sandals are an evergreen summer style staple.
 If you're keen to drop a month's rent on a pair, The Row's leather flip-flops are the pinnacle of the trend.
-Luckily for us mere mortals, the high street is packed with plenty of budget-friendly options.
+Luckily for us mere mortals, there are plenty of other budget-friendly options.

 Birkenstock sandals